 Drumsticks are the most important tool for any drummer.

 They bring out the beautiful tones of a cymbal or the sensitivity of a snare drum, and yet, they are a very personal choice.
 Today, a wide variety of models, sizes and types exists, and finding the right fit can be overwhelming.
-Meinl’s solution was to create a focused line of high-quality sticks with clear differences in the framework of the sizes most commonly used: 7A, 5A, 5B, and 2B.
+Meinl’s solution was to create a focused line of high-quality sticks with clear differences in the framework of the sizes most commonly used.

 Have you ever played two different sticks on your ride cymbal and noticed the sound change when you swapped the sticks?